Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 What if your parents are already in the United States?
 If that’s the case, your process would be to file an I-130 and an Adjustment of Status (I-485) at the same time.

-Supplementary forms may be required but it’s best to consult an immigration professional to ensure all the necessary paperwork is included.
-Additional documents that may be necessary, depending on the circumstances of their case include:
+Supplementary forms may be required, but it’s best to consult an immigration professional to ensure all the necessary paperwork is included.
+Additional documents that may be necessary, depending on the circumstances of their case, include:

-There are numerous forms and documents to submit when sponsoring a green card for your parents.
-Mistakes can be very costly as they add additional wait time.
 Need experienced help?
 For no extra fees, your VisaNation Select application is reviewed by an immigration attorney and checked for accuracy.
 Start your application today!

 If the case is approved, your parent will be informed and will need to go to a green card interview at the closest U.S. consulate or embassy in their home country.